 The Administration Captain is assigned as a member of the Advisory Board for the Children's Justice Center to insure that the goals of our department are met.
 The Summit County Children's Justice Center supports the needs of all Summit County residents.
 The Center provides services for all children in Summit County who have been abused both physically and/or sexually.
 Investigators play an active role in a multi-disciplinary team.
-Investigators, DCFS child protection workers, and prosecutors work in this team environment to investigate all cases of child abuse in Summit County.
+Investigators, Division of Child and Family Services (DCFS) child protection workers, and prosecutors work in this team environment to investigate all cases of child abuse in Summit County.

 The Investigative Division takes a proactive stance on drug enforcement operations.
 A full-time detective is assigned as a Drug Interdiction Officer (DIO) and concentrates efforts in undercover narcotics investigations, sting operations/VICE, arrests, surveillance and intelligence gathering.
-The DIO works closely with other agencies, and is an active member of the Wasatch Back Narcotics Enforcement Team (BackNET).
-The Administration captain is a voting board member of BackNET.
+The DIO is currently assigned to a special task force with the DEA and works closely with other agencies such as the Wasatch Back Narcotics Enforcement Team (BackNET).